-Artificial intelligence and board games are not an entirely new combination.
-Computers have already played against world chess champions or beat “Go” world champions in the past.
-Today, board games with app support are one of the ways to bring the digital and the analog together.
-The company “DeepMind” goes one step further and teaches the AI to play the board game Diplomcy.
-Why is that so interesting?
+Artificial intelligence and board games is not an entirely new combination.
+In the past, computers have already played against world chess champions or beat "Go" world champions, today board games with app support are one of the ways to bring digital and analogue together.
+The company "DeepMind" nevertheless goes one step further and teaches the AI how to play the board game Diplomcy.
+Why is this so interesting?
 Continue reading!

 In many cases, board games with a computer influence work in a simple way: One or more human players compete against an AI opponent.
 This is typical for chess, Go, Mah-Jong or even tabletop games with software support, such as Lord of the Rings - Journey through Middle-earth or Imperial Assault from Asmodee Hybrid games.
 There one side wins: player or computer, sometimes there is a tie.
 However, it is always a matter of so-called zero-sum games, i.e. systems in which you play against each other to win.